 Structured graduate training schemes are offered in large companies and in the public sector, although some financial managers gain their initial training in accountancy firms.

 There are various chartered accountancy bodies in the UK which offer professional examinations.
 Check their websites for details of syllabuses, practical experience requirements and exemptions from professional examinations.
-The relevant bodies are:
+Relevant bodies include:

 - Association of Chartered Certified Accountants (ACCA)